Editorial photograph of a customer experience strategy review

 • Hidden costs include API call overage, sandbox tier upgrades, and the Data Cloud overlay for any analytics workload.

 • The 2026 pricing posture has tightened.
-Discount benchmarks shifted toward Salesforce, away from the long term tail of Community Cloud customers.
+Discount benchmarks shifted toward Salesforce.

 • Buyer side moves anchor on member to login conversion, login pool sizing, the External Apps fallback, and the renewal escalator cap.

-The 2026 pricing posture introduced firmer discount floors, a tighter login conversion ratio, and a sharper push toward the External Apps SKU for partner volume.
-The combination has moved the renewal math.
+The 2026 posture introduced firmer discount floors, a tighter login conversion ratio, and a sharper push toward External Apps for partner volume.
+The combination moved the renewal math.

 Read the related Salesforce knowledge hub, the Salesforce advisory practice, and the Salesforce renewal playbook for the wider negotiation framework.